 This kit comes with a cordless air compressor, a brad nailer for finish work, a framing gun, a heavy duty staple gun, a 15 foot air hose with all the needed fittings, and samples of the brads, nails, and staples the guns use.

-This compressor has an oil free pump so you have less maintenance worries.
+This compressor has an oil-free pump so you have fewer maintenance worries.
 The compressor can easily be used indoors or outdoors.
 It is lightweight and portable.
-The compressor is also very quiet when operation so it is less likely to disturb your neighbors if you start working early or work a little late.
+The compressor is also very quiet when operating so it is less likely to disturb your neighbors if you start working early or work a little late.